rubocode/frontier.nvim/doc/design/ORIGIN.md

 While that is also important, as a programmer's editor, it is vital that syntactic nuances are handled elegantly and consistently.
 Successful evolution and durability rest on supporting new languages and new plugins quickly and easily.
-So highlight groups are pivotal.
+Highlight groups are pivotal.
 You need to centralize the highlight group profiles and allow the color scheme theme to impact it.

 ### APPROACH